 Moreover, renewable energy production competitiveness has increased drastically in the last decade mainly due to technological advances and falling costs of the main components.
-Consequently, notwithstanding the competitive risks associated with the ability to secure new power purchase agreements or renew any power purchase agreement (see "Risk Factors"), the Corporation believes that the outlook for the renewable energy industry is promising.
+Consequently, notwithstanding the competitive risks associated with the ability to secure new PPAs or renew any PPA (see "Risk Factors"), the Corporation believes that the outlook for the renewable energy industry is promising.